5.9 Interactions

 • Coefficient for WC: Among females, a 1 cm difference in WC is associated with a 0.020 mmol/L difference in fasting glucose.

-Thus, (1) among those with WC = 100 cm, females have a lower fasting glucose and (2) the association between WC and fasting glucose is about half as strong in females than males.
-In Section 5.9.5 we will visualize these differences to help assess their meaningfulness and in Section 5.9.6 we will test to see if these differences are statistically significant.
+In Section 5.9.5 we will visualize these relationships to help assess their meaningfulness and in Section 5.9.6 we will test to see if these differences are statistically significant.

 5.9.5 Visualizing an interaction